Bitnoise/react-scheduler/readme.md

   - Open a pull request against our main repository's `master` branch.
     - add at least 1 reviewer
     - link correct issue

-### Contact

-If you have any questions or need further assistance, feel free to reach out to us at [scheduler@bitnoi.se](mailto:scheduler@bitnoi.se).
-We appreciate your contributions and thank you for helping us improve this project!

-### License

-MIT Licensed.
-Copyright (c) Bitnoise 2023.